jreluiz/Planning/README.md

-## Planner based on quality models for cloud platforms.
+## Planner based on quality models for cloud platforms

 There are several mechanisms to support the adaptation decision, such as models, rules/policies, objectives or utility.
 This work uses rules/policies for the dynamic creation of adaptation plans at runtime.